ahobsonsayers/agentmemory-docker/README.md

 [agentmemory](https://github.com/rohitg00/agentmemory) is an excellent tool for providing persistent memory to your AI agents.

-Currently however, using it requires you to install it via npm or deploy it to a hosted service like Railway.
-I prefer to spin up services like this in a Docker container, whether locally or on a server - doing so significantly simplifies the deployment process and provides a standard interface across environments.
+Currently however, using it requires installing it locally via npm or deploying it to a hosted service like Railway.
+I prefer to spin up services like this in a Docker container, whether locally or on a server, as doing so significantly simplifies the deployment process and provides a standard interface across environments.

-Unfortunately, agentmemory doesn't currently publish an official image to Docker Hub so I cannot do this 😔
+Unfortunately, agentmemory doesn't currently publish an official docker image, so I cannot do this 😔

 I built this project to fill that gap.
-It provides a consistently up-to-date, tagged Docker image for agentmemory that is automatically rebuilt for each release and pushed to Docker Hub 🐋.
+It provides a consistently up-to-date, tagged Docker image for agentmemory that is automatically rebuilt for each release and pushed to Docker Hub 🐋

+We build agentmemory from scratch with a couple of minor patches (see [./patches](./patches)) so that it works in properly in docker, and so the final image is lightweight.

 ## Running